Currently, the Ontario Government and Hastings Prince Edward Public Health have removed COVID-19 restrictions.

 Staff is required to wear a facial covering while indoors and any area where social distancing is not possible.
 We remind staff not to touch their eyes, nose and mouth, and to wash their hands, maintain physical distancing and sanitize high touch surfaces frequently.

-We have signage to remind people to remain physically distant and follow safe protocols.
+We have signage to remind people to follow safe protocols.

-The Old Church Theatre requires customers to wear facial coverings while indoors or wherever social distancing is not possible.
+The Old Church Theatre requires customers to wear facial coverings while indoors until your reach your seat.
 We are committed to playing a constructive role in supporting health and government officials as they work to mitigate the spread of COVID-19.

 Hand sanitizer is available for customers in several areas indoors and outdoors at the entrance.